 Twelve Wanderers left WVH at 10am, parking a few hundred yards off the main road that leads from Llantwit Major to Cowbridge (B4270), opposite the turn off for Topstak.

-The weather was very good, with brilliant sun and no wind, we set off passing Wilton House and Farm, following the road to the right, then turning left toward Llanmihangel.
+The weather was very good, with brilliant sunshine and no wind, so we set off passing Wilton House and Farm, following the road to the right, then turning left toward Llanmihangel.

-We soon passed Rectory Farm (a listed building) and then took a left turn toward Plas Llanmihangel, a grand Tudor Country Manor that dates back to the 12th century.
-The earliest part of the house being the stone vaulted undercroft, held by the Norris family of Penlline.
+We soon passed Rectory Farm and took a left turn toward Plas Llanmihangel, a grand Tudor Country Manor that dates back to the 12th century.
+The earliest part of the house being the stone vaulted undercroft, once owned by the Norris family of Penlline, but now owned by the John’s family since 2022, and if you fancy a treat you can stay there.

 Web link: Plas Llanmihangel